gromacs/gromacs/docs/user-guide/mdrun-performance.rst

     gmx mdrun -nt 6 -pin on -pinoffset 0 gmx mdrun -nt 6 -pin on -pinoffset 3

-Starts two mdrun processes, each with six total threads.
+Starts two :ref:`mdrun <gmx mdrun>` processes, each with six total threads.
 Threads will have their affinities set to particular logical cores, beginning from the logical core with rank 0 or 3, respectively.
 The above would work well on an Intel CPU with six physical cores and hyper-threading enabled.
-Use this kind of setup only if restricting mdrun to a subset of cores to share a node with other processes.
+Use this kind of setup only if restricting :ref:`mdrun <gmx mdrun>` to a subset of cores to share a node with other processes.

 ::